AlSabriBhuiyan0/Letex-Cv-Builder/README.md

 ## Overview

-The Latex-Based Online Cv Builder is a web application that enables users to create and customize their resumes using LaTeX.
+The Latex-Based Online Cv Builder is a web application that enables users to create and customize their resumes using Latex.
 This project provides a user-friendly interface for resume creation, featuring real-time previews and PDF generation.
 It aims to simplify the resume-building process for individuals looking to present their qualifications in a professional format.

 ## Features